MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-prereq.md

 - You need at least 10 records of historical outcome for each class of the **Label** data field to train the model and predict the outcome.
 - 50 records is the minimum for training, but for best results you should have at least 1000 records.

+## Sample data

+To help you get started quickly with binary classification, use the sample datasets available at <https://github.com/microsoft/PowerApps-Samples/tree/ai-builder-samples/ai-builder>.

 ### Next steps

 [Data preparation](binary-classification-data-prep.md)